clojure-quant/drone/README.md

-connect to wifi TELLO-xxxxxx

- Set up a UDP server on PC, Mac or Mobile device and listen the message from IP 0.0.0.0 via UDP PORT 8890.
-Do Remark2 to start receiving state data if you haven’t.

-If Tello does not receive any command input for 15 seconds, it will land automatically.
+# TRELLO drone control with Clojure

-Brand new drone never flown before?
+## todo once for a new drone

 Tello needs to be "activated" before it can fly.
 You need the stock app, or TelloFpv (free demo is good enough).

-I don't think any other 3rd party app can activate.
+## connect to drone wifi

+- press button of the drone, lights will flash
+- on PC connect to wifi TELLO-xxxxxx